Mitsubishi Heavy, Hitachi eye global clout with Alstom bid

-TOKYO Mitsubishi Heavy Industries' involvement in Siemens' bid for the power assets of France's Alstom fits in with the Japanese company's plans to build a global presence after a recent major reorganization of its business.
+TOKYO Mitsubishi Heavy Industries' (7011.T) involvement in Siemens' (SIEGn.DE) bid for the power assets of France's Alstom (ALSO.PA) fits in with the Japanese company's plans to build a global presence after a recent major reorganization of its business.

 Mitsubishi Heavy President Shunichi Miyanagi said last month the company wants to accelerate its global expansion through mergers, acquisitions and alliances.
-It has been paying down debt and cut its debt-equity ratio in half between 2010 and last year, while building up its cash reserves to almost $4 billion.
+It has been paying down debt and cut its debt-equity ratio in half between 2010 and last year, while building up its cash reserves to almost $4 billion (2.36 billion pounds).

 The company also completed a major reorganization, consolidating nine business divisions into four so-called domains from the business year that started in April.